waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **ANTHONY (HIKER):** Wants a rematch on Route 33.

 ## 2. World State & Blocked Paths
 - **Olivine Lighthouse:** The path up is blocked.
 An NPC mentioned needing 'special medicine'.
 The 3rd floor is split into two sections; the western section is a dead end for ascending.
+The pits on 2F lead to dead-end rooms on 1F.
 - **Cianwood City:** A mysterious event warped me to New Bark Town after receiving HM02 FLY.
 The HM is now functional.
 Four boulders in the city are part of an unsolved puzzle.
 - **Route 41:** Contains WHIRL ISLANDS.
 An NPC mentioned it's 'pitch-black' inside, implying FLASH is needed.
 WHIRLPOOL tiles are impassable.
 - **Route 42:** Path to Mahogany Town is blocked by water, requiring SURF.